Plain-English FND information, support routes and lived-experience-aware guidance.

 A patient tool that can also become a useful clinical resource.

-Structured records can help clinicians see broad, anonymised patterns around timing, context, cycle information, medication and wearable overlap without exposing individual patient timelines.
+Structured records can help clinicians see broad, anonymised patterns around timing, context, period timing, medication and wearable overlap without exposing individual patient timelines.

 Evening is currently the most represented event window in the anonymised cohort preview.

-cycle / hormonal timing and sleep / fatigue are the most visible structured context themes.
+pain / headache and sleep / fatigue are the most visible structured context themes.

-Follicular is the largest currently visible phase grouping among events with cycle context.
+Follicular is the largest currently visible phase grouping among events with Period Tracker context.

 Log episodes with enough useful detail to trust later.